 But weather can change minute-to-minute, hour-to-hour, day-to-day and season-to-season in a specific location.
 That’s why we all love to talk about the weather – it’s always changing.
 A good analogy is that weather is your current mood and climate is your overall personality.

 Scientists predict global warming will cause more volatile weather, with more intense hurricanes, storms, flooding and hot and cold temperature records broken.
-The UK Met Office reported that 2019 saw a new winter maximum record (21.2°C) on 26 February in Kew Gardens, London – the first time 20°C has been reached in the UK in winter – and this was only three days after a new February minimum (13.9°C) was recorded on 23 February in Achnagart, Scotland.
+The UK Met Office reported a new UK and England temperature record of 40.3°C (104.5°F) on 19 July 2022 in Coningsby, Lincolnshire.
+This marked a milestone in UK climate history, with 40°C (104°F) being recorded for the first time in the UK and 35°C (95°F) being recorded for the first time in Scotland.

 Plants do need carbon dioxide (CO2), that’s true.
 But there’s a limit to the amount they can absorb and, with deforestation increasing, this limit is getting lower.
 It’s not the nature of CO2 that causes problems, it’s the quantity the world is pumping out into the atmosphere.

 It’s widely recognised by scientists and governments that climate change is being triggered by higher levels of greenhouse gases in the atmosphere.
-Their name derives from the greenhouse effect these gases create by trapping heat from the sun and so warming the earth’s surface and the air above it.
-The most common greenhouse gases are CO2 and methane.
+Their name derives from the 'greenhouse effect' these gases create by trapping heat from the sun and so warming the earth’s surface and the air above it.

-CO2 is the most dangerous and abundant of the greenhouse gases, which is why cutting carbon emissions, carbon footprints or seeking low-carbon alternatives are ways we can all address climate change and achieve net zero by 2050; when total greenhouse gas emissions produced would be equal to or less than the emissions that are removed from the environment.
+CO2 is the most abundant of the greenhouse gases, and the biggest contributor to global warming, which is why cutting carbon emissions, carbon footprints or seeking low-carbon alternatives are ways we can all address climate change and achieve net zero carbon emissions by 2050.

 Climate change is happening to an extent that cannot be explained by natural factors alone.